The Adventure of the Christmas Pudding: Greenshaw's Folly

 When discussing the visit later in the company of Miss Marple, Joan West and her niece, Louise Oxley, the latter offers to undertake the work of editing the diaries while Miss Marple ponders the similarity between Miss Greenshaw and a Mr Naysmith who liked to give false impressions for fun, sometimes leading to trouble.
 Louise Oxley is employed to work on the diaries and begins work at Miss Greenshaw's house.
 The next day she is asked to invite the old lady's estranged nephew, Nathaniel Fletcher, to lunch, but is told not to inform Miss Cresswell.
 When told of this, Raymond suspects a reconciliation and a change in the will may ensue.
 The day after, on arriving at the house, Louise is struck by the resemblance between Alfred and a portrait of Miss Greenshaw's grandfather.
 She is working on the diaries at midday in her first-floor room when she hears a scream from the garden, and sees Miss Greenshaw staggering towards the house with an arrow embedded in her breast.
 When Louise tries to go down to help Miss Greenshaw as she collapses into the room below her, she finds that she is locked in.
-A few windows along, Miss Cresswell shouts that she is in the same predicament.
+A few windows along, Mrs Cresswell shouts that she is in the same predicament.
 A police constable who arrives a few minutes later frees the women from their respective rooms; he is followed by a police sergeant and then by Nathaniel Fletcher, who arrives for his lunch appointment.